-(1) "Audit fees" means the aggregate fees billed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements, the audit of our internal control over financial reporting and the review of our comparative interim financial information.

-(2) "Tax fees" represents the aggregated fees billed for professional services rendered by our independent registered public accounting firm for tax compliance, tax advice and tax planning.
+- (1) "Audit fees" means the aggregate fees billed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements, the audit of our internal control over financial reporting and the review of our comparative interim financial information - (2) "Tax fees" represents the aggregated fees billed for professional services rendered by our independent registered public accounting firm for tax compliance, tax advice and tax planning. - (3) "Other fees" represents the aggregate fees charged to us for services rendered by our independent registered public accounting firm other than services reported under "audit fees" and "tax fees."
+For the year ended December 31, 2018, such fees were for investment-related financial due diligence.

-The policy of our audit committee is to preapprove all audit and non-audit services provided by our independent registered public accounting firm, including audit services and tax services as described above, other than those for de minimis services which are approved by the audit committee prior to the completion of the audit.
-Our audit committee has approved all of our audit fees and tax fees for the year ended December 31, 2017.
+The policy of our audit committee is to preapprove all audit and non-audit services provided by our independent registered public accounting firm, including audit services, tax services and other services as described above, other than those for de minimis services which are approved by the audit committee prior to the completion of the audit.
+Our audit committee has approved all of our audit fees, tax fees and other fees for the year ended December 31, 2018.

+ITEM 16D.
 EXEMPTIONS FROM THE LISTING STANDARDS FOR AUDIT COMMITTEES

+ITEM 16E.
 PURCHASES OF EQUITY SECURITIES BY THE ISSUER AND AFFILIATED PURCHASERS